-The difference with a cassette toilet is that you then empty the cassette or cartridge from an internal access door, or more commonly an external hatch, rather than having to carry the tank through your living area.
+The difference with a cassette toilet is that you then empty the cassette or cartridge from an internal access door, or more commonly, an external hatch, rather than carrying the tank through your living area.

 The tanks often have wheels or carry handles to make this easier.

-The main advantage of a cassette toilet is that it’s a permanent solution – you can install it and have a properly working toilet in your own mini bathroom space.
+Another advantage of a cassette toilet is that it’s a permanent solution.
+So you can install it and have a properly working toilet in your own mini bathroom space.

-For many people, this helps them feel more comfortable – instead of a portable toilet taking up living space, you instead have a dedicated toilet space.
+For many people, this helps them feel more comfortable.
+Instead of a portable toilet taking up living space, you have a dedicated toilet space.

-They’re also cheaper than composting toilets.
-So if you want a permanent toilet in your RV or campervan but have a budget you’re working to, then a cassette might be the best solution.
+They’re also cheaper than composting travel toilets.
+So if you want a permanent toilet in your RV or camper and you’re on a budget, then a cassette toilet might be the best solution.

-And while cassette toilets by default aren’t eco-friendly, you can retrofit a SOG.
+While cassette toilets aren’t eco-friendly by default, you can retrofit a SOG.
 These kits use small, low-power fans to draw odors away from your bathroom area into the cassette.